git-developer/signal-mqtt/README.md

 The file contains a key/value pair per parameter.
 The key is used as parameter name in the topic.
-The value is a path expression in [dot notation](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Property_Accessors#dot_notation), representing the position of the value in JSON RPC messages.
+The value is a path expression in [dot notation](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Property_Accessors#dot_notation), representing the position of the value in JSON RPC objects.
 Example:
 ```
 # Restrict the topic to method, source number and group id.
 method        = method